sibendu/k8s_incubator/README.md

 - kubectl proxy --insecure-skip-tls-verify  -> Without insecure-skip-tls-verify flag it will give certificate error, as cert was geneated by kubeadm using private IP

-- To access dashboard, svc needs to be updated to add a name for the port: kubectl edit  svc kubernetes-dashboard  -n kubernetes-dashboard Update port definition to add:  name: https
+- To access dashboard, svc needs to be updated to add a name for the port: kubectl edit  svc kubernetes-dashboard  -n kubernetes-dashboard --insecure-skip-tls-verify Update port definition to add:  name: https

 - Dashboard UI: http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:https/proxy/#/login